acmailer/acmailer/UPGRADE.md

 Since the event system used by this module never exposed implementation details, the project no longer requires laminas-eventmanager, and instead, it implements a basic event handling system with support to lazy-load event listeners (which was the main reason to use the event manager in the first place).

-However, this has a few BC breaks:
+However, this has a few minor BC breaks:

 * The `AcMailer\Event\MailListenerTrait` has been removed: Its purpose was just to provide the boilerplate code to integrate with laminas-eventmanager, so you can just remove any reference from your own listeners, and that's it.
 * Event objects no longer extend `Laminas\EventManager\Event`: It should not affect your code, unless you were relying on some kind of type check somewhere.
 * The `AcMailer\Event\MailListenerInterface` no longer extends `Laminas\EventManager\ListenerAggregateInterface`: Same as previous point.
+* The class `AcMailer\Event\MailListenerAwareInterface` has been renamed to `AcMailer\Event\MailListenerHandlerInterface`: This is an internal interface, so it's not very likely that you were using it.

 ## From 5.x/6.x to 7.x